Q: What is an intercept?

 Q: Why do you focus on intercepting potential victims instead of rescuing them?

 A: There are two main reasons.
 First, by intercepting potential victims before they cross the border into another country, we are able to save them from reaching the destination where they may be hidden and subjected to trauma and exploitation.
 Even after rescue, the rehabilitation process for a trafficking survivor is often a long and difficult one.
 Therefore, our strategy focuses on actively preventing trafficking—and the resulting trauma—to keep potential victims from being exploited in the first place.
-Second, the cost to intercept a potential victim is around $100, while the cost to rescue and rehabilitate a victim could be in the thousands.
+Second, the cost to intercept a potential victim is minimal compared to the cost of rescuing and rehabilitating a victim.
 We strive to employ a strategy that can make a broader impact given limited resources.
 Even so, no child or adult should ever have to endure a life of slavery, and we support and partner with other organizations that focus on rescues.

 Q: How many potential victims are intercepted each month?